 In the similar Clearwater Osteoarthritis Study, those who took vitamin C supplements were 11% less likely to develop knee osteoarthritis than those who did not take vitamin C supplements.

 Vitamin C may also enhance the effects of glucosamine and chondroitin.
-A small trial involving 34 males from the U.S. Navy who had degenerative joint disease found good results from combing glucosamine HCl (1,500 mg/day), chondroitin sulfate (1,200 mg/day) and vitamin C in the form of manganese ascorbate (228 mg/day).
+A small trial involving 34 males from the U.S. Navy who had degenerative joint disease of the knee or lower back found good results from combing glucosamine HCl (1,500 mg/day), chondroitin sulfate (1,200 mg/day) and vitamin C in the form of manganese ascorbate (228 mg/day).
 After 16 weeks, knee pain in those with osteoarthritis was reduced by 26.6% using a pain scale recorded during clinic visits, while their physical examination score improved by 43.3%.
 The researchers concluded that this combination was effective in relieving symptoms of knee osteoarthritis.

 Turmeric supplements for knee pain